Pretrained Event Classification Model for High Energy Physics Analysis: Results

 \subsection{Model Interpretability}

 We aim to understand whether pretrained and baseline models learn the same underlying representations.
-If the two models exhibit high similarity, a plausible interpretation is that pretraining provides the pretrained model with an advantageous initialization, allowing it to converge to a similar state as the baseline model more efficiently.
-Conversely, significant differences between the models would indicate that pretraining facilitates the development of a more general and robust latent space, which serves as a foundation for fine-tuning to effectively adapt to the downstream task.
-To investigate this, we analyzed the representational similarity between a pretrained model fine-tuned for the downstream task and a baseline model trained directly on the downstream task without pretraining.
+To investigate this, we perform a layer-wise CKA analysis across three model comparisons: (1) the multiclass pretrained model \textit{before} fine-tuning versus the best-performing baseline, (2) the best fine-tuned model versus the best-performing baseline, and (3) the best fine-tuned model versus the pretrained model before fine-tuning.
+Together, these three comparisons allow us to disentangle the effects of pretraining initialization from those of fine-tuning adaptation and to understand how representations evolve during fine-tuning.

-We use Centered Kernel Alignment (CKA)~\cite{DBLP:journals/corr/abs-1905-00414} to analyze model similarity and interpretability.
-CKA is a robust metric that quantifies the similarity between the internal representations of neural networks by comparing their feature matrices in a manner that is invariant to scaling, rotation, and alignment.
-This invariance makes CKA particularly effective for studying relationships between network layers, even across networks of different sizes or those trained from varying initializations.
+We use Centered Kernel Alignment (CKA) ~\cite{DBLP:journals/corr/abs-1905-00414} to quantify the similarity between the internal representations of neural networks by comparing their feature matrices in a manner that is invariant to scaling, rotation, and alignment.
+This invariance makes CKA particularly effective for studying relationships between network layers, even across networks trained from varying initialization.

-The similarity is evaluated using a 64-dimensional latent representation after the decoder stage of the GNN model.
-This choice allows us to compare the internal states of the models at a fine-grained level and understand how training strategies impact the representations directly used for the output task.

-To provide an intuitive understanding of CKA values, we construct a table of the CKA scores for various transformations performed on a set of dummy data.
+To provide an intuitive understanding of CKA values, we construct a table of the CKA scores for various transformations performed on a set of dummy data, shown in Table \ref{tab:cka_dummy_data}.

 \begin{itemize} \item $A$: randomly initialized matrix with shape (1000, 64), following a normal distribution ($\sigma = 1, \mu=0$) \item $B$: matrix with shape (1000, 64) constructed via various transformations performed on $A$ \item $Noise$: randomly initialized noise matrix with shape (1000, 64), following a normal distribution ($\sigma = 1, \mu=0$) \end{itemize}